mariachiara-github/PacBio-analysis/README.md

-# PacBio Analyses for fusion transcripts detection in RNAseq data
+# PacBio Analyses for fusion transcripts validation in RNA sequencing HiFi data

-Two different analyses were developed to detected fusion transcripts in long read PacBio data (Iso-Seq data).
+Two different analyses were developed to validate a list of 717 short-read fusion transcripts (FTs), detected by FusionCatcher, in long read PacBio data (Iso-Seq data).

-1. The first one aimed to find MATCHES (using an alignment tool, minimap2) of previously identified short reads fusion transcripts (717 filtered fusions transcripts detected by FusionCatcher tool) in long reads.
+1. The first one aimed to validate FTs in long reads using an alignment tool, '''minimap2'''.
 The __minimap2_alignment_pacbio.py__ Python code was employed for this purpose.

-2. The second anaylsis aimed to perform a _de novo_ analysis for finding fusion transcripts in long read data employing the __pbfusion__ tool [pbfusion](https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).
+2. The second analysis aimed to perform a _de novo_ analysis for finding fusion transcripts in long read data employing the __pbfusion__ tool [pbfusion](https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).

 # Selected datasets to perform the two analyses